 No Experience Required

-Here's everything you need to know — the dead simple version.
+Here's how I learnt — the dead simple version.
 No jargon, no complicated strategies.
-Just the practical steps to go from zero to investor.
+Just the practical steps I took to go from knowing nothing to becoming an investor.

 The 5-Minute Setup

+This is what I did — not what you should do.
 Ignore the noise.
 Ignore the "expert" stock picks.
-Here's the honest minimum — three steps and you're an investor.
+Here's the honest minimum of what got me going.

 1